AlexsLemonade/2020-july-training/workshop/posting-errors-guidelines.md

 ### What is the code that is producing this error?

-- You should [use backticks (```) to format your code.](../virtual-setup/slack-procedures.md#adding-code-blocks-to-messages) (How to do this in the next step).
+- [Use backticks (```) to format your code.](../virtual-setup/slack-procedures.md#adding-code-blocks-to-messages) (How to do this in the next step).
 Formatting your code makes it easier for others to distinguish between your code and the words in your post where you are otherwise describing the problem.

-- Screenshots are not ideal because others can't copy-paste your code from a screenshot.
-Being able to copy-paste the code with backticks makes it easiest for others to help you.
+- Screenshots are not ideal because others can't copy your code from a screenshot.
+Being able to copy and paste the code itself makes it much easier for others to help you, and to provide a reply with code that you can copy!

 *For our example:*
 <img src = "screenshots/what-is-the-code.png" width = "600">

 ### What is the error or problematic outcome?

 - Include any error messages verbatim.
-Also preferably not a screenshot so others can copy-paste for Google searching.
+Also preferably not a screenshot so others can copy-paste for Google searching (A reminder to also try Google searching yourself before posting - It's often surprisingly helpful!).
 - If you don't have an error message per se, but do have something else that is not working as expected, describe what isn't working and how you found it.
      - *Example*: "This data.frame I'm showing in my code, called `cool_df` doesn't have row names when I look at it in my environment panel".
 - Context around when the error appears versus when it does not can be helpful clues to your reader.